Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 30 to 90 days delinquent: Servicer outreach begins.
 Every program accessible.
 No NOD recorded.
 Best window — complete application here can prevent the NOD from being recorded and keep the formal 115-day clock from ever starting.

-NOD recorded: 115-day clock begins.
-Complete application submitted immediately can advance significantly within this window.
-The pre-NTS portion of the 115-day period is the most valuable — after the Notice of Trustee's Sale is recorded, only 21 days remain before the sale.
+NOD recorded (Idaho Code § 45-1506): The 120-day clock begins from the date of NOD recording.
+The trustee must serve notice by certified mail and in-person service, and publish in a newspaper of general circulation.
+A complete application submitted immediately can advance significantly within this window.
+The pre-NTS portion of the § 45-1506 period is the most valuable — after the Notice of Trustee's Sale is recorded, only 21 days remain before the sale.

 Notice of Trustee's Sale recorded: 21 days before the sale.
 Modification needs formal postponement to complete.
 Reinstatement available to the day before the sale.